Thevitebsk/true.js/README.md

-# true.js
-A client JavaScript interpriter
+true interpriter in Client JavaScript